-Approximate date of commencement of proposed sale to the public: As soon as possible after this Registration Statement is declared effective.
+Approximate date of re-commencement of proposed sale to the public: As soon as possible after this Post-Effective No. 1 to the Form SB-2 Registration Statement is declared effective.

 If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box [X]